cygni/snakebot-client-js/ReadMe.md

 The first thing on your agenda should probably be to wriggle that slimy worm of yours in another direction.
 You issue commands to you snake by returning a direction in *::update(mapState)*.
 The *direction* is a string and can be one of < UP | DOWN | LEFT | RIGHT >.
 Remember that you can only
 make one move per game tick, so no *bullet time* or any other Matrix tricks buddy!
 Yes, I'm talking to you.
 Or you.
-Or..yeah ok you got it.
+Or...yeah ok you got it.

 ### Lesson 2: The only fence against the world is a thorough knowledge of it